 “It Depends”: How Discretion in the Financial System Contributes to Exclusion and Marginalization

-Access to banking and credit are important tools in overcoming poverty.
+The project: Access to banking and credit are important tools in overcoming poverty.
 But studies have shown that bias plays a role in the banking system, which may impact consumers most in need of financial services.
-This project will gather in-depth, qualitative information about the impact of decision-making among front-line financial service employees.
+This project gathered in-depth, qualitative information about the impact of decision-making among front-line financial service employees.
 Employees that regularly interact with consumers in financial service institutions make many discretionary decisions, such as charging overdraft fees, which have been shown to be biased.
-In turn, biased decisions can further marginalize low income consumers and consumers of color and mitigate the benefits of anti-poverty programs.
+In turn, biased decisions can further marginalize low-income consumers and consumers of color and mitigate the benefits of anti-poverty programs.
 Ensuring that consumers can continue to engage with and trust their financial institutions is paramount in preventing and alleviating poverty.

 Terri Friedline, U-M School of Social Work